ubc-library-rc/intro-development-environment/index.md

 By the end of this workshop, you will be able to:

-1. Recognize the role and purpose of a development environment and editor in computer programming
+1. Recognize the role of a development environment and source code editor in computer programming
 2. Become familiar with the [Visual Studio Code](https://code.visualstudio.com/) interface and tools
-3. Run codes, debug, and write tests (in Python) in Visual Studio Code environment
+3. Run codes and debug in Visual Studio Code environment (in Python)
 4. Employ Extensions to connect Visual Studio Code with other development tools such as SSH, Git, and Docker

 ## Before the workshop